 ‘I Saw God Today’

-My aim was to make this sassy, since this is my first Wax Poetic and I’m the female voice in the crew.
-My plan was to arrive with guns ablazin’.
+My plan was to arrive with guns ablazin’ for George’s birthday.
 But then “I Saw God Today” came on my Spotify shuffle, and sappiness ensued.

 This song isn’t solely for the people who sit in wooden pews each week or the people who have more than just their favorite verse memorized.
 Your church may be the noise of the crowd after a touchdown, or the renewing feeling of cool ocean water hitting your toes, or the way your heart jumps when you feel a tug on the line.
 Your pew can be a rocker, recliner, pickup bench seat, stadium bleachers, I don’t care—just give the song a listen and let it serve as a quick devotion to open your eyes and see a bit more good.